 Interstate 894 – Wisconsin

 Interstate 894 provides a bypass to the southwest of Milwaukee while acting as a commuter route to several major suburbs.
-I-894 is co-signed with both Interstates 41 & 43 on the East-West part of the Bypass.
+I-894 runs concurrent with I-41/43 on the south leg of the Bypass.
 That portion is known as the Airport Freeway.
-The north-south portion is the Zoo Freeway, and it is signed as Interstates 41 & 894 and U.S. 45.
+Cosigned with I-41 and U.S. 45, the western leg of I-894 follows the Zoo Freeway.

 Major interchanges in the Milwaukee area are formally named.
 Those along I-894 include the Zoo Interchange with I-41-U.S. 45 and I-94, named for adjacent Milwaukee County Zoo; the Hale Interchange with I-43 leading southwest from Hale Corners; and the Mitchell Interchange with I-94, derived from nearby General Mitchell International Airport (MKE).